 Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

-These cameras differ from floodlight cameras because the light is focussed in a particular place, rather than illuminating an entire area.
+These spotlight cams differ from floodlight cameras because the light is focussed in a particular place, rather than illuminating an entire area.

-Good spotlight cameras come with bright bulbs, super sensitive motion detection and efficiently designed smartphone apps, all of which can help to keep your home safe from potential intruders.
+A good spotlight cam can come with bright bulbs, super sensitive motion detection and efficiently designed smartphone apps, all of which can help to keep your home safe from potential intruders.

 However, with so many different cameras on the market, it can be tough to know what to look for.
 This guide aims to provide you with a good place to start.